TU-Clausthal-Rendering/ReSTIR-FG/README.md

 > René Kern, Felix Brüll, Thorsten Grosch <br>
 > TU Clausthal

 This prototype implements ReSTIR FG, an efficient real-time global illumination algorithm that combines photon final gaterhing with reservoir resampling (ReSTIR).
 Additionally, our ReSTIR FG is able to display caustics in real-time.
 For direct light, [RTXDI](https://github.com/NVIDIAGameWorks/RTXDI) is used.
-This prototype also contains a denoised prototype using [DLSS](https://github.com/NVIDIA/DLSS) and [NRD](https://github.com/NVIDIAGameWorks/RayTracingDenoiser)
+This prototype also contains a denoised prototype using [DLSS](https://github.com/NVIDIA/DLSS) and [NRD](https://github.com/NVIDIAGameWorks/RayTracingDenoiser).

+This repository also includes a simplified version of ReSTIR FG, called [ReSTIR FG Lite](#restir-fg-lite).
+This variant is designed to make it easier to learn the core algorithm and follows the notation used in the ["A gentle Introduction to ReSTIR" course](https://intro-to-restir.cwyman.org/).
+For more details, see [here](#restir-fg-lite).

 This project was implemented using NVIDIA's Falcor rendering framework.
 See [README_Falcor.md](README_Falcor.md) for the readme provided with Falcor.